-Considering our daily movement patterns: are our bodies adapting to staying fixed in one position all day (i.e. sitting, driving, standing) for hours on end?
+Considering our daily movement patterns: are our bodies adapting to staying fixed in one position (i.e., sitting, driving, standing) for hours on end?
 How is this affecting our long-term “muscle memory” and interfering with our training?

 HOLISTIC \ hō-ˈli-stik \ Relating to or concerned with wholes or with complete systems rather than with the analysis of, treatment of, or dissection into parts - WEBSTER DICTIONARY

 Even though advances in sports science and elite training programs might be a great way to enhance skill development, a holistic approach can bring better yields of resilience and performance.
-Not just at elite levels, but even for the every-day sports or fitness enthusiast.
+Not just at elite levels; even for the everyday sports or fitness enthusiast.

 Yours in fitness & wellness,